Srwong/lead_api/README.md

 1. Clone the repository.
 2. Get into the directory.
 3. Run the command `docker build -t REPOSITORY_NAME:TAG .`.
 This command will create the image using dockerfile within the repository.
 You can create your own image if desired. **REPOSITORY_NAME** is the name for the new image and **TAG** is used as a version, an example could be `lead_api/node:v1.0`
-4. To run a container use command `docker run -d -p HOST_PORT:5000 IMAGE_NAME:TAG`. **HOST_PORT** will be the port you are willing to use on your machine running docker.
+4. To run a container use command `docker run -d -p HOST_PORT:5000 REPOSITORY_NAME:TAG`. **HOST_PORT** will be the port you are willing to use on your machine running docker.

 ### Use the existent docker container